 Realize you can negotiate more than price.
 For example, if the budget isn’t available, could they stretch it over two quarters?
 Reduce the deliverables or shorten the exclusivity time frame.
 Shorten or lengthen the timelines.
 Every point can be negotiated.

-Learn revenue opportunities and much more with experts at Content Entrepreneur Expo (May 5-7, 2024).
-Registration is now open!
+Learn revenue opportunities and much more with experts from Content Entrepreneur Expo.
+Purchase your digital pass today!

 About the author